OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you or by Contacting us at any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, product/service experience or other transactions.

+**OPTING OUT OF ADVERTISING ID**

+The Identifier For Advertising (IDFA) is a unique, user-resettable ID for advertising, provided by the mobile device’s operating system.
+We may use this ID to enhance serving and targeting capabilities, re-target specific campaigns, pass the ID to our partners.
+Advertising ID does not reveal any information about the user or the device.
+If you prefer to opt-out or reset your Identifier For Advertising (IDFA), please follow these standard instructions:

+*   iOS - Opt out of interest-based ads in the App Store and Apple News (https://support.apple.com/en-us/HT202074).
+*   Android - Opt out of seeing personalized ads (https://support.google.com/ads/answer/2662922?hl=en).

+**OPTING OUT OF THIRD-PARTY TAILORED ADVERTISING**

+If you do not want to receive tailored in-application advertisements from third parties that relate to your interests in our games on your mobile device, you may opt- out by:

+*   adjusting the ad tracking settings on your device
+*   resetting your Identifier For Advertising (IDFA) from your mobile device’s settings page, which will prevent continued use of existing behavioural data tied to the previous Identifier For Advertising (IDFA).
+*   visiting the following link: https://www.appsflyer.com/optout.

+Please note that you may still receive advertisements from third parties within our games even if you opt out of tailored advertising, but they will not be based on your activity across unrelated web sites or apps.

+**OPTING OUT OF GEOLOCATION**

+If you have previously allowed us to access your geolocation data, you can stop making geolocation available to us by visiting your mobile device's settings for the games or the “settings” page for the games.

+**OPTING OUT OF OTHER COMMUNICATIONS**

+When you install our games on your mobile device you can choose to receive push notifications, which are messages our games send you on your mobile device even when the game is not on.
+You can turn off notifications by visiting your mobile device’s “settings” page.

 **COOKIES**